 Manage the resource hierarchy in your BlueXP organization

-When you use BlueXP identity and access management (IAM) to associate a member with your organization, you provide permissions at the organization, folder, or project level.
+When you use associate a member with your organization, you provide permissions at the organization, folder, or project level.
 To ensure that those members have permissions to access the right resources, you'll need to manage the resource hierarchy of your organization by associating resources with specific projects and folders.
 A resource is a storage resource that BlueXP already manages or is aware of.

 View the resources in your organization

-You can view both discovered and undiscovered resources that are associated with your organization.
-Undiscovered resources are typically storage resources known through digital advisor for which you have not added as working environments.
+You can view both discovered and undiscovered resources associated with your organization.
+Undiscovered resources are storage resources identified by digital advisor but not added as working environments.

 |